duanze/LitePreferences/README.md

 } catch (IOException | XmlPullParserException e) {
      e.printStackTrace()
 }

+// optional, if don't configure it ,the default is commit() LitePrefs.setEditMode(LitePrefs.MODE_APPLY);
 ```
 ### 3.Use LitePrefs everywhere
 Now you can use the SharedPreferences named "liteprefs" easily like this everywhere: